 Virginia Beach

 I’ve wanted to visit the coastal city of Virginia Beach for a long time!
-Not only as it looks stunning, but there is a vibrant boardwalk that hosts all kinds of events, an amazing culinary scene, a creative district and of course the ocean.
+Not only as it looks stunning, but there is a vibrant boardwalk that hosts all kinds of events, amazing food, a creative district and of course the ocean.

 Virginia Beach is where the Chesapeake Bay meets the Atlantic Ocean, so there is a huge amount of water sports and wildlife activity to explore.
 It’s also home to some interesting history.